DatasanAli/AAI-501-Grp1/README.md

 ### 2. Install Make

-Make is a build automation tool that executes commands defined in a Makefile to streamline tasks like compiling code, setting up environments, and running scripts.
+Make is a build automation tool that executes commands defined in a Makefile to streamline tasks like compiling code, setting up environments, and running scripts. [more information here](https://formulae.brew.sh/formula/make)

 #### Installation